mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ## Using web-ext

 Before you start using `web-ext` locate an example extension to use—if you don’t have one, use one from the [webextensions-examples](https://github.com/mdn/webextensions-examples) repo.
-If you would like to start from scratch, use our community developed [boilerplating tool](https://extensionworkshop.com/documentation/develop/browser-extension-development-tools/#boilerplating-tools) to get started with a fresh extension.
+If you would like to start from scratch, use the community developed [boilerplating tool](https://extensionworkshop.com/documentation/develop/browser-extension-development-tools/#boilerplating-tools) to get started with a fresh extension.

 <section id="testing-out-an-extension"></section>